NStefan002/screenkey.nvim/README.md

 ## ❓ How to use

--   `:Screenkey` to toggle the screenkey
+-   `:Screenkey toggle` (or just `Screenkey`) to toggle the screenkey
 -   Don't worry about leaking your passwords when using `sudo` while streaming/recording because you forgot to turn off your display-key application, `Screenkey` will only show pieces of information about your input in Neovim.

--   This plugin exposes `get_keys` function that you can use for example in a statusline component.
-You can use `vim.g.screenkey_statusline_component` to toggle this feature on/off.
+-   This plugin exposes `get_keys` function that you can use in a statusline component.
+You can use `:Screenkey toggle_statusline_component` or change
+    `vim.g.screenkey_statusline_component` to toggle this feature on/off.
 For [lualine](https://github.com/nvim-lualine/lualine.nvim) it would look something like this:

 ```lua
 vim.g.screenkey_statusline_component = true